Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

-The novelty of our analysis of quasilinear wave and Klein-Gordon equations lies in combining the methods used by Vasy and the author \cite{HintzVasySemilinear} to treat semilinear equations on static asymptotically de Sitter (and more general) spaces with the technology of pseudodifferential operators with non-smooth coefficients in the spirit of Beals and Reed \cite{BealsReedMicroNonsmooth} which is used to understand the regularity properties of operators like $\Box_{g(u)}$ in the above theorem.
-We expect that our approach, appropriately adapted, also works in a variety of other settings, for instance on asymptotically Minkowski spaces in the sense of Baskin, Vasy and Wunsch \cite{BaskinVasyWunschRadMink}, or even on asymptotically Kerr-de Sitter spaces, where however a much more delicate analysis is necessary in view of issues coming from trapping.
+The novelty of our analysis of quasilinear wave and Klein-Gordon equations lies in combining the methods used by Vasy and the author \cite{HintzVasySemilinear} to treat semilinear equations on static asymptotically de Sitter (and more general) spaces with the technology of pseudodifferential operators with non-smooth coefficients in the spirit of Beals and Reed \cite{BealsReedMicroNonsmooth}, which is used to understand the regularity properties of operators like $\Box_{g(u)}$ in the above theorem.
+Our approach, appropriately adapted, also works in a variety of other settings, in particular on asymptotically Kerr-de Sitter spaces, where however a much more delicate analysis is necessary in view of issues coming from trapping.\footnote{In fact, making heavy use of the machinery developed in the present paper, Vasy and the author \cite{HintzVasyQuasilinearKdS} recently completed the required analysis for nonlinear problems on spaces with normally hyperbolic trapping, thereby in particular obtaining global well-posedness results for quasilinear wave equations on asymptotically Kerr-de Sitter spaces; the class of equations considered there is in fact even more general than \eqref{EqIntroPDE} in that the metric is also allowed to depend on derivatives of $u$.} In a different direction, asymptotically Minkowski spaces in the sense of Baskin, Vasy and Wunsch \cite{BaskinVasyWunschRadMink} should be analyzable as well using similar methods.